Home > Photography > Filters

 Ultraviolet photography has always had limited appeal compared to near infrared, and ultraviolet-bandpass filters are correspondingly less common and more expensive.
 Many of the historical standards (e.g. the Kodak Wratten 18A and Hoya U-360) are no longer available, or at best are special-order custom purchases of high cost.

-Ultraviolet-bandpass filters are also vulnerable to a weakness unique to their spectral band - all of them allow some amount of near infrared light to pass through in addition to ultraviolet light.
+Ultraviolet-bandpass filters are also vulnerable to a common weakness - all of them allow some amount of near infrared light to pass through in addition to ultraviolet light.
 Traditional filters (the aforementioned Wratten 18A, Hoya U-360, and B&W 403) were originally designed for use with ultraviolet-sensitive film (instead of digital cameras), and I believe (but do not know for a fact) that this acted as the second "filter".
 That is, the film was not sensitive to ultraviolet light, so it was only important to prevent contamination by human-visible light (which these filters do admirably).

 In the digital world, these older filters must be paired ("stacked") with a second filter which blocks the near infrared light, because otherwise the near infrared will completely overwhelm the image (particularly when using standard camera lenses) and the photographer will not have taken an "ultraviolet" photo at all.